ditashi/jsbeautifier-go/README.md

 Granted this is a very basic and naive attempt since this is one of my first takes with golang.

 ## Current state
-Implemented most of the original features from jsbeautifier (missing featuers are listed in the following section).
+Implemented most of the original features from jsbeautifier (missing features are listed in the following section).

 ## What doesn't work
 * Unpacking & Deobfuscation (and with that code eval)